lht55/RT-DETR-GMI/README.md

 RT-DETR-GMI is a Python/PyTorch object detection project based on Ultralytics `8.0.201` RT-DETR code with custom model components and configuration.

-This repository contains source code and model configuration only.
-It does not include datasets, training images, labels, trained weights, or checkpoints.
+This repository contains the source code, model configurations, reproducibility documentation, fixed dataset split manifests, and machine-readable numerical results used to support the experiments reported in the revised manuscript.
+It does not include the original datasets, training images, labels, trained weights, or checkpoints.

 ## License and Attribution

 This project is based on the Ultralytics `8.0.201` codebase, including RT-DETR framework code from https://github.com/ultralytics/ultralytics.
 The bundled and modified Ultralytics-derived code is released under the GNU Affero General Public License v3.0 (`AGPL-3.0`), consistent with the upstream Ultralytics license.

 Original Ultralytics copyright and license notices are retained in the source files.
 Third-party modules bundled under `ultralytics/` are not claimed as original project code; see `THIRD_PARTY_NOTICES.md` for the current notice and license audit.

 ## MSLA Attribution